fastly/terraform-provider-fastly/docs/resources/service_vcl.md

 - `active_version` (Number) The currently active version of your Fastly Service
 - `cloned_version` (Number) The latest cloned version by the provider
+- `force_refresh` (Boolean) Used internally by the provider to temporarily indicate if all resources should call their associated API to update the local state.
+This is for scenarios where the service version has been reverted outside of Terraform (e.g. via the Fastly UI) and the provider needs to resync the state for a different active version (this is only if `activate` is `true`).
 - `id` (String) The ID of this resource.
 - `imported` (Boolean) Used internally by the provider to temporarily indicate if the service is being imported, and is reset to false once the import is finished